 Suppose a few bubbles don’t manage to escape.
-In that case, you can easily rectify the issue by smoothing out the film with your fingertip or an old bank card until all air diffuses out.
+In that case, you can easily rectify the issue by smoothing the film with your fingertip or an old bank card until all air diffuses.

 Step 4: Prepare The Epoxy Resin Adhesive